|

 The evening at the Prince de Guermantes's is the last, longest, and least gripping of Proust's soirée scenes.
 He takes more than 50 pages from the dooryard to the ballroom, and more than 200 pages in the room itself.
-More than in the six volumes that precede it, we

 are made aware that Proust is a philosopher as much as he is